Sharh al-Isharat

 Sharh al-Isharat (شرح الإشارات) is a philosophical commentary on Avicenna's book Al-isharat wa al-tanbihat (Remarks and Admonitions).
-This commentary has been written by Nasir al-Din al-Tusi in defense of the philosophy of Avicenna in response to the criticism made against him by Fakhr Razi in a book of the same title.
+It was written by Nasir al-Din al-Tusi in defense of the philosophy of Avicenna in response to the criticism made against him by Fakhr al-Din al-Razi in a book of the same title.

-Author
+Uthort

 Abu Ja'far Muhammad Nasir al-Din al-Tusi, (b. Ṭus, 17 February 1201/d.
-Baghdad, 25 June 1274), honored as polymath and vizier, whose significant works in literary, theological and scientific disciplines later earned him the title of Mu'allim al-Thalith, i.e., the third teacher, following Aristotle and Farabi.
+Baghdad, 25 June 1274), was a polymath and vizier, whose significant works in literary, theological and scientific disciplines later earned him the title of Mu'allim al-Thalith, i.e., the third teacher, following Aristotle and Farabi.

 About Isharat

 Al-isharat wa al-tanbihat is the last book written by Avicenna and the most prominent one.
 The book is on logic, natural philosophy and theology and metaphysics.
 Al-isharat wa al-tanbihat could be considered generally as a later work and therefore an expression of Avicenna's mature thought.
 Ibn sina advice that book to his disciples as a kind of work book.
-In this book ibn Sina try to offer suggestion by which he call for his disciples to establish in the right way the conclusions and/or the premises to reach conclusions.
+In this book ibn Sina calls for his disciples to establish in the right way the conclusions and/or the premises to reach conclusions.
 In other words, Avicenna doesn't intend to develop fully articulated arguments in Al-isharat wa al-tanbihat.
 This makes it very abstract and a demanding text for any reader.